guoweier/GameHut/snake/tutorial/tutorial_snake_v1.md

     #window2
     code for window2 initialization
     while True: # 2nd loop
-        code for window2 reactions during the game break the 2nd loop if game over
+        code for window2 animations during the game break the 2nd loop if game over
     #window3
     code for window3